smasoudn/CarND-Path-Planning-Project/README.md

     too_close[vehicle_lane] = true;
 ```

-In the above psudocode, given the frenet $s$ of othe vehicles and the ego-car, BP checks if there is a 30 meters gap  (+/- 15 meters infront and back of the ego-car) in the adjacent lanes.
+In the above psudocode, given the frenet `s` of othe vehicles and the ego-car, BP checks if there is a 30 meters gap  (+/- 15 meters infront and back of the ego-car) in the adjacent lanes.
 If there is no gap, the corresponding lane is marked as occupied.

 In all cases other than the cases that ego-car must reduce its speed, BP check the speed and if it is less than the maximum desirable speed, it increases the speed.